 BCIU hosted a panel discussion on the margins of UNGA in partnership with 3M Health Care on “Reducing Antimicrobial Resistance (AMR) by Practicing Better Infection Prevention & Control (IPC)”, which looked at the impact and rise in antibiotic-resistant infections during the first year of COVID-19 and effective infection prevention and control measures that can be utilized in national AMR/IPC plans.
+As a result of this program, 3M Health Care published an article in the American Journal of Infection Control stating the outcomes and recommendations from experts.

 Keynote Remarks from: